 The bog should be well established and should have received a light sanding by now.
 The fertilizer schedule should begin to be like that for established beds.

-- pdf: Nitrogen for Bearing Cranberries in North America
+- Via Oregon State Univ (pdf): Nitrogen for Bearing Cranberries in North America

-- pdf: Phosphorus for Bearing Cranberries in North America
+- Via Univ. of Massachusetts (pdf): Phosphorus for Bearing Cranberries in North America

 - Fall Fertilizer — Should You Use It?